globallyunique/agile-requirements-framework/index.md

 Beyond just the time and work of switching to doing what is proposed in this article, be prepared for the following challenges and consider the suggested mitigations:

-- We must keep our requirements in the work management tool, e.g., Jira -
+- We must keep our requirements in the work-management tool, e.g., Jira -
   - Start by establishing that [User Stories Are Not Requirements](./supporting-articles/stories-are-not-requirements.md)
-  - Explore why it's too much overhead to keep stories in the work management system in a state where they can be used to manage the work and still produce reasonable requirements documentation.
+  - Explore why it's too much overhead to keep stories in the work-management system in a state where they can be used to manage the work and still produce reasonable requirements documentation.
-  - Explore why keeping less in the work management system makes managing the work easier, e.g., work management is supposed to be just cards on a wall that shows the big picture rather than all the clutter of the details.
+  - Explore why keeping less in the work-management system makes managing the work easier, e.g., work-management is supposed to be just cards on a wall that shows the big picture rather than all the clutter of the details.
 - We wrote a SAFe Lean Business Case, ShapeUp Pitch or some other high level document and that is our requirements - These documents are the way to start but are no where close to being enough to serve as real requirements.
 Even if there isn't a mandate for formal requirements documents, the proposed framework will lead to a better agile way-of-working.
 - We can't have everyone working in git - See the section on [using git](#store-everything-in-git) and the supporting details in: [Everything In Git](./supporting-articles/everything-in-git.md).
-- We already have everything in the combination of our work management tool and our wiki or document management site, e.g., Jira and Confluence
+- We already have everything in the combination of our work-management tool and our wiki or document management site, e.g., Jira and Confluence
   - Consider using use-cases to document the requirements and serve as the framework, even if it's still done in a separate tool
   - Write the document in markdown stored in git and put a link to it in the separate tool.
 Worst case periodically copy the contents from git to the separate tool, e.g., at the point of *official* updates.
 - We already spent all this money on tools to support our process: